 Each FCB and the ACB serves one or more of either Production Credit Associations (PCAs) that originate and service short- and intermediate-term loans, Federal Land Credit Associations (FLCAs) that originate and service long-term real estate mortgage loans, and/or Agricultural Credit Associations (ACAs) that originate and service both long-term real estate mortgage loans and short- and intermediate-term loans.
 PCAs, FLCAs and ACAs are collectively referred to as associations.
 AgFirst and its related associations (Associations or District Associations) are collectively referred to as the AgFirst District (District).
 The Associations are structured as cooperatives in which each Association is owned by its borrowers.
 AgFirst also operates as a cooperative.
 The District Associations, certain Other Financing Institutions (OFIs), and other System institutions jointly own AgFirst.
-As of December 31, 2023, the District consisted of the Bank and sixteen District Associations.
-See Note 1, Organization and Operations, in the Notes to the Financial Statements for discussion of two mergers that took place in 2023.
-All sixteen Associations were structured as ACA holding companies, with FLCA and PCA subsidiaries.
+As of December 31, 2023, the District consisted of the Bank and sixteen District Associations were structured as ACA holding companies, with FLCA and PCA subsidiaries.
 The Bank and District Associations are regulated by the Farm Credit Administration (FCA).